inoas/gleam-cake/docs/demo-apps/demos/08_prepared_fragment/README.md

-# Cake demo app: INSERT
+# Cake demo app: Fragment with Prepared Statement

-This demo of Cake shows how to `INSERT ON CONFLICT UPDATE`.
+This demo of Cake shows how to run a fragment with a prepared statement.

 To start postgres via docker compose, see [docs/demo-apps/README.md](../../README.md#Installing-prerequisites), then: